Why do Investment Banker and Equity Research Analyst prefer Band Charts?

 We may look at even a better version of the PE ratio graph known as Band Charts which is essentially made on the same data.

 What are band charts?

-The excel download explains you the investment banking basics of Band Chart.
-The following Steps are employed for making the Band Chart –
+The excel download explains to you the investment banking basics of Band Chart.
+The following steps are employed for making the Band Chart –

 Step 1 – Download from Bloomberg or other related databases, the Price and the forward EPS for historical data